conneroisu/cpre281-finalproj/README.md

 Otherwise, `PC_next` is set to the next sequential instruction address (`PC + 4`).

-### Conclusion

-Each instruction type (R-type, I-type, J-type) generally follows a similar flow with variations primarily in the Execute and Memory Access stages depending on whether the instruction involves arithmetic, memory access, or control flow.

-This model provides a consistent framework for understanding how different instructions are processed in the single-cycle MIPS architecture.

 # Comparing Verilog vs VHDL

-I think that VHDL actually provides more flexibility within the development of the processor.

-The language is more verbose, more type-safe, and allows for more control over the design of the processor.

-Verilog is more concise and easier to read, but I think that VHDL is more powerful and allows for more control over the design of the processor.

-Furthermore, I think that the fact that the name of a file in verilog must match the module name is a limitation that VHDL does not have (atleast in our Quartus simulator).

-Additionally, I think that VHDL is more suited for larger projects and more complex designs, while Verilog is more suited for smaller projects and simpler designs.

 ## Interesting notes about verilog